-- 1) Looked After Children Children who are in the care of a Local Authority or have previously been and are now formally adopted or subject to a residence/child arrangement order or special guardianship order. - 2) Children with an Education Health and Care Plan (EHCP), identified with a sensory, physical or medical disability (High Needs Pupils), where a multi-agency professional team has identified the schools as the nearest suitable school (please see important note) - 3) Children living in the catchment area, with a sibling at the school at the time of admission, and who live at the same address.
-(See Appendix A for definition of 'sibling'). - 4) Children living in the catchment area. - 5) Children living outside the catchment area, with a sibling at the school at the time of admission, and who live at the same address. - 6) Children living outside the catchment area but who live closest to the school.
+1) Looked After Children - Children who are in the care of a Local Authority or have previously been and are now formally adopted or subject to a residence/child arrangement order or special guardianship order.

+2) Children living in the catchment area, with a sibling at the school at the time of admission, and who live at the same address.
+(See Appendix A for definition of 'sibling').

+3) Children living in the catchment area.

+4) Children living outside the catchment area, with a sibling at the school at the time of admission, and who live at the same address.

+5) Children living outside the catchment area but who live closest to the school.